anutron/mootools-depender/README.md

 		/* </some feature> */
 	// </1.2 compatibility>

-These can be excluded or included at request time by configuration in settings.py or in the request parameters.
+These can be excluded or included by configuration in settings.py.

 Initialization
 --------------